 Collaborative leadership is really what many organizations seem to be moving towards.
 And, in that way, it feels not just like a set of practices that are helpful; it feels like it’s aligned with the kind of work the world needs to have done.Andy Barker

 Collaborative teams come in all forms, sizes, missions, and visions.
-I recently sat down with a student of Collab, Andy Barker, to talk about how he’s using the skills and tools he learned in Collab 101 to launch his new project.
+I recently sat down with a student of Collab, Andy Barker, to talk about how he’s using the skills and tools he learned with us to launch his new project.
 A Burlington, Vermont native, Andy is currently designing an innovative school program, the Burlington City & Lake Semester.
 He is collaborating with a team of high school educators in the public school district that share a vision for a vibrant, relevant and exciting education that reaches all kinds of students (find out more about the project here and considering donating to it!).

 With a decade of experience in education and a decade of organizing work on Ben & Jerry’s Social Mission team, Andy has now put his dreams to work on a project that feels meaningful and timely.
 His organization’s mission is to empower young people as citizens, students, and community members through authentic, collaborative real-world learning experiences in and around the city of Burlington.
 The project itself is deeply collaborative, including a program design process that incorporates extensive input from students, community partners and school district stakeholders.